newrelic/nri-mysql/THIRD_PARTY_NOTICES.md

       implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
-You are solely responsible for determining the appropriateness of using or redistributing the Work and assume any risks associated with Your exercise of permissions under this License.
+You are solely responsible for determining the appropriateness of using or mysqltributing the Work and assume any risks associated with Your exercise of permissions under this License.

    8. Limitation of Liability.
 In no event and under no legal theory,